Electronics is taught as a separate academic subject and is

 learn to solder and put their new found skills to good use to build

-a simple radio which they are free to take home.
+a simple amplifier which they are free to take home.

 board for a programmable robot.
 At the same time, the robot chassis

-is developed in D&T classes.
-Having completed the chassis and
+is developed in D&T classes, and they learn the required

-flowchart software.
-Finally, students can upgrade their buggies to
+Finally, students can upgrade their buggies to add sensors,

-add sensors, flashing lights and faster motors before taking them
+flashing lights and faster motors before taking them home.

 Shell & V Forms: the course does not